idiap/bob/doc/TutorialsIP.rst

 Introduction
 ============

-As already mentioned in the Array section, signals and images are prepresented as `NumPy`_ **ndarray**'s.
+As already mentioned in the Array section, signals and images are prepresented as `NumPy`_ **ndarray**\s.
 In the previous section we have already learned, how the data can be read and written using the **bob.io** API.
-This section will give a deeper insight in some simple and some more complex image and signal processing utilities of **bob**.
+This section will give a deeper insight into some simple and some more complex image and signal processing utilities of **bob**.

 Simple image processing